olli-e/ISRT/README.md

-# ISRT - Insurgency Sandstorm RCon Tool v1.5 released on XXth of Februrary 2022
+# ISRT - Insurgency Sandstorm RCon Tool v1.5 released on 23rd of January 2022

 ISRT is a python 3.9/PyQt5/SQLite3-based RCON and Query Tool for Insurgency Sandstorm Server Administrators.
 Currently I do not further develop the softwre, as it has proven to be stable and working without any major flaws.